balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 ### Notes
->+ Remember that a socket only stays subscribed to a room for as long as it is connected-- e.g. as long as the browser tab is open.
+>+ Remember that a socket only stays subscribed to a room for as long as it is connected-- e.g. as long as the browser tab is open-- or until it is manually unsubscribed on the server using [`.unsubscribe()`](http://next.sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub/unsubscribe) or [`.leave()`](http://sailsjs.com/documentation/reference/web-sockets/sails-sockets/leave).
->+ When listening for socket messages from resourceful pubsub calls, the event name is always the same as the identity of the calling model.
-For example, if you have a model named "UserComment", the model's identity (and therefore the socket event name used by [`UserComment.publish()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub)) is "usercomment".
+>+ When listening for socket messages from resourceful pubsub calls and blueprints, the event name is always the same as the identity of the calling model.
+For example, if you have a model named "UserComment", the model's identity (and therefore the socket event name used by [`UserComment.publish()`](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub)) is "usercomment".
 >+ For context-- socket notifications are also sometimes referred to as "server-sent events" or "[comet](http://en.wikipedia.org/wiki/Comet_(programming)) messages".